BookStackApp/website/content/about/project-faq.md

-BookStack aims to be "batteries-included", with core functionality designed to be built-in rather than taking a more flexible plugin approach, to ensure the platform components remain supported and integrated together.
+BookStack aims to be "batteries-included", with core functionality designed to be built-in rather than taking a more flexible plugin approach, to ensure the platform components remain integrated & supported together.

 In regard to development, BookStack aims for a relaxed, open, positive & stable approach.
-The platform should evolve & improve steadily & stable over time, with a focus on stability, maintainability and forward-compatibility instead of chasing new features, technologies or audiences.
+The platform should evolve & improve in a steadily & stable manner over time, with a focus on stability, maintainability and forward-compatibility instead of chasing new features, technologies or audiences.